SLAPaper/sd-webui-pe/README.md

 - Fixed an issue where SuperPrompt V1 output was not affected by seed values.
 - Implemented a progressive generation mechanism for DanTagGen-beta, resulting in richer expanded prompt words.
 - Added a custom configuration for prompt words used by SuperPrompt V1 in the `Advanced Option`.

+## Update 2024/05/01

+- Changed DanTagGen support to any version in [HF collections](https://huggingface.co/collections/KBlueLeaf/dantaggen-65f82fa9335881a67573556b)